RodneeGlenMartin/error-propagation-rocket/README.md

 ### Console output

-Running `python error_propagation_rocket.py --table-only` prints the comparison table (Leibniz π at terms 20, 40, 60, 100; trunc vs round baseline; gap):
+Running `python error_propagation_rocket.py --table-only` prints the comparison table.
+The exact numbers and an explanation of when the gap is 0 vs 0.0001 are in the [Results](#results) section below.

 ![Console output: Error Propagation table](assets/console.png?v=2)